Norconex/crawlers/V4_MIGRATION.md

 ### Crawler File System

-* Too many changes.
-Major refactor to inherit V4-stack features.
+* Too many changes to list.
+Major refactor to bring up to speed with V4-stack features.